zeyaadplaysgames/goofy-stuff/README.md

 - remade the whole autoenum.py script into autenum.sh, made it easier to use and update, as well as added different features in it like nikto and enum4linux.

+#### 6/9/2024 12:51 PM

+- made a cool calculator that does basic conversion of units, allows you to freely run your own operations and run basic trigonometric calculations :D
+- i did this mostly to automate doing homework lol
-hope someone can find these scripts useful :)
+- will be less updates as im back to school hope someone can find these scripts useful :)

 P.S.
 I am not responsible for any legal trouble caused by you hacking or abusing these scripts.